essensdev/burnrate/src/posts/what-is-personal-burn-rate.md

 ![Understand BurnRate](src/assets/understand.svg)

 Personal financial efficiency has been a hot topic for years.
 People subscribe to dozens of newsletters that are expected to help them become more financially free.
-Myriads of apps are built with the sole purpose of tracking income vs expenses and (hopefully) changing one's financial routines.
+Myriads of apps are built with the sole purpose of tracking income vs expenses and (hopefully) changing one's financial routine.

-All of these “solutions” have one thing in common – they allow us to get a bird-eye perspective of a person’s financial environment.
+All of these solutions have one thing in common – they allow us to get a bird-eye perspective of a person’s financial environment.
 Although to get this perspective one doesn’t need to download the app or follow dozens of influencers.
 Consider a burn rate concept to kickstart leveraging your personal finance.

 > The burn rate is typically used to describe the rate at which a new company is spending its venture capital to finance overhead before generating positive cash flow from operations.
 It is a measure of negative cash flow.
 (Will Kenton in [Investopedia](https://www.investopedia.com/terms/b/burnrate.asp#:~:text=It%20is%20a%20measure%20of,spending%20%241%20million%20per%20month))

 Burn Rate – is the speed at which a company spends money.
-It is useful when strategizing, as well as managing black swans.
+It is useful when strategizing, as well as preparing for the unexpected.
 Sounds reasonable, especially when talking about VCs and all those big players in whatever industry.

 ## Personal Burn Rate

 So how does one can apply this concept to personal finance?
 Think of your income first.
 Say, your monthly income combined is $10,000.
 Now, let’s calculate all of your expenses.
 For example, every month you spend $4,000 (rent, transport etc).
 We’re left with $6,000.

 Second, think about how much you spend daily, in other words, what is your daily cost of living? $4,000 / 30 = $133,33.
 In this case, if something happens, and you loose your source of income, you could live for 45 days with the money you have left ($6,000 / $133.33 = 45).
-This is your Burn Rate.
+This is your burn rate.

 ![Understand BurnRate](src/assets/keepgoing.svg)